This post is a review about the Dr. Pore Tightening Glacial Clay Mask.

 My Experience With Dr. Pore Tightening Glacial Clay Mask

-Before using this mask, my pores where very congested and my complexion looked dull.
+Before using this mask, my pores where very large and congested and my complexion looked dull.

-Right after applying the mask, I immediately felt the cooling effect which helped calm and soothe my skin.
+Right after applying the mask, I immediately felt a cooling effect which helped calm and soothe my skin.

 As the mask dried, I could feel my skin tightening while all the sebum and impurities where visibly being drawn out of my pores without over drying my skin.

-After using the clay mask, my skin felt clean and smooth because it didn't strip away all the natural skin oils.
+After using the clay mask, my pores appeared smaller because the mask absorbed the excess sebum, while, my skin felt clean and smooth because it didn't strip away all the natural skin oils.

-The Dr. Pore Tightening Glacial Clay Mask has mostly beneficial ingredients, however, there are a few ingredients you should be aware off.
+The Dr. Pore Tightening Glacial Clay Mask has beneficial ingredients mostly, however, there are a few ingredients you should be aware off.

 Alcohol is an ingredient that you should be looking out for because it can either be beneficial or harmful depending on the type of alcohol used.